-The Plan was originally effective October 1, 1997, has been amended throughout the years, and most recently amended effective January 1, 2017.
+The Plan was originally effective October 1, 1997, has been amended throughout the years, and most recently restated and amended effective October 1, 2019.
 The Plan is a defined contribution plan covering all U.S. employees of Rent-A-Center, Inc. (the Company or Plan Sponsor) who have completed three months of service.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).

 The Company serves as the Plan Sponsor and is responsible for all administrative duties described in the Plan document.
 Additionally, the Plan is governed by the Plan Administrative Committee, which monitors and determines the Plan's structure, participant demographics, investment offerings and performance, and other administrative issues.
-INTRUST Bank, N.A.
-(INTRUST) is the Trustee of the Plan, and NestEgg Consulting Inc. (NestEgg), an affiliate of Intrust, is the Recordkeeper of the Plan.
+Prior to October 1, 2019, INTRUST Bank, N.A.
+(INTRUST) was the Trustee of the Plan, and NestEgg Consulting Inc. (NestEgg), an affiliate of Intrust, was the Recordkeeper of the Plan.
+Beginning October 1, 2019, Reliance Trust Company (Reliance) became the Trustee of the Plan, and JPMorgan Invest Holdings LLC (J.P.
+Morgan) became the Recordkeeper of the Plan.